jondo/paperpile/catalyst/root/ext4/src/chart/README.md

 Sprites can have different types.
 Some of them are:

  - *circle* - To draw circles.
 You can set the radius by using the *radius* parameter in the sprite configuration.
  - *rect* - To render rectangles.
-Tou can set the width and height of the rectangle by using the *width* and *height* parameters in the sprite configuration.
+You can set the width and height of the rectangle by using the *width* and *height* parameters in the sprite configuration.
  - *text* - To render text as a sprite.
 You can set the font/font-size by using the *font* parameter.
  - *path* - The most powerful sprite type.
 With it you can create arbitrary shapes by using the [SVG path syntax](http://www.w3.org/TR/SVG/paths.html).
  You can find a quick tutorial on to how to get started with the path syntax [here](https://developer.mozilla.org/en/SVG/Tutorial/Paths).

-**Interacting with a Sprite**
+### Interacting with a Sprite

 Now that we've created a draw surface with a sprite in it, let's dive into how to interact with the sprite.
 We can get a handle to the sprite we want to modify by adding that sprite imperatively to the surface:

-    //create a draw component
+    // Create a draw component
     var drawComponent = Ext.create('Ext.draw.Component', {
         viewBox: false
     });

-    //create a window to place the draw component in Ext.create('Ext.Window', {
+    // Create a window to place the draw component in Ext.create('Ext.Window', {
         width: 220,
         height: 230,
         layout: 'fit',
         items: [drawComponent]
     }).show();

-    //add a circle sprite
+    // Add a circle sprite
     var myCircle = drawComponent.surface.add({
         type: 'circle',
         x: 100,